EthanDann/Active-Directory-Project/README.md

 - Change PC name to 'ADDC01' in settings
 - Change IP address to '192.168.10.7', default gateway to '192.168.10.1', and DNS server to '8.8.8.8'

-### Installing Splunk Universal Forwarder and Sysmon
+### Installing Splunk Universal Forwarder and Sysmon on Windows 10 Server

 - Install Splunk Universal Forwarder and set the receiving index to the Splunk Server (192.168.10.10) on port 9997
 - Install sysmon with the config file from 'olaf' on Github by downloading both files and running this on PowerShell: